Don’t Get Left Behind

 Cloud service providers are responsible for quarterly audits to ensure they are protected.
 Each year, Microsoft invests about one billion dollars in cloud security.
 I would argue that this is more than most organizations could probably afford to invest in themselves.

 Along with security comes the concept of control or access to your organization’s data.
-This one I totally get: It’s one that, frankly, many cloud providers have not perfected their approach on yet.
+This one I totally get: It’s one that, frankly, many cloud providers have not perfected their approach to yet.

 With cloud providers, your data is in their data center, somewhere in the world, behind their gates.
 That’s why the KnowledgeLake Cloud approach resonated with this CEO.